caglorithm/minimalist-radiance/README.md

 ## Requirements

 Requires the Python imaging library (PIL, or pillow).
+And requires numpy..?
+Originally I did not make this to share ;)

 ## Usage